 Millwrights are also known in the business as Industrial Mechanics.
-They are highly skilled individuals who can be involved with machine building, repairs, dismantling and reassembling equipment in factories and on construction sites.
-Much of a millwright’s job can involve the installation and commissioning of new machinery as well as moving existing equipment within an facility or to a new location.
+They are highly skilled individuals who can be involved with machine building, repairs, dismantling, and reassembling equipment in factories and on construction sites.
+Much of a millwright’s job can involve the installation and commissioning of new machinery as well as moving existing equipment within a facility or to a new location.
 Millwrights possess a diverse set of skills that enable them to deal with and solve potential issues as they arise.
 As such they are problem solvers.
 Daily tasks can be routine maintenance or the installation of an entire facility and everything in between so a millwright’s job description can be continually changing and evolving.

 - Typical skill set of a qualified millwright includes the following:

-- Ability to operate rigging equipment including cranes, chain falls and come-a-longs in order to safely and properly place equipment
+- Ability to operate rigging equipment including cranes, chain falls, and come-a-longs in order to safely and properly place equipment

 - Aligning and leveling of machinery

 - Installation of machinery anchor points